Yacht Security Tips

 Yacht Security should foremost make your yacht’s possessions not easy to steal!

 Indeed, the most common yacht security issue is the possibility of getting your stuff ripped off.
 You should remember that most idyllic cruising grounds are way off the beaten path…and populated by few people who don’t have local stores to run down to.
 In my longtime cruising experiences, I find that islanders in general are extremely honest and hospitable.
 But, like anywhere in the world, there are some bad apples in the bunch.
 You show up with your fancy yacht and the guy who hasn’t had any income in a month starts looking at your stuff with envy.
-However, you (the yacht owner) have something in your favor – being islands are very small communities and stolen goods are not so easy to conceal and folks know each other quite well.
+However, you (the yacht owner) have something in your favor – being islands are very small communities and stolen goods are not so easy to conceal as well as the folks know each other quite well.

 With this said, making it difficult or at least not easy prey for local bad apples to steal boat gear is to make it less appealing to take the risk.
 Here are some common sense tips for yacht security in regards to theft: